 Poppy Seeds Will Fail Your Drug Test for Morphine

 Poppy seeds can be found as a main ingredient in many of the foods you eat on a daily basis.
 Morphine and sometimes Codeine can be found in poppy seeds, and although poppy seeds can trigger a positive drug test result, an individual would have to consume a significant amount for it to show up on a test.
-In order to prevent a false-positive drug test result due to poppy seeds, the U.S Federal Government has raised the testing threshold for Morphine and Codeine to 2,000 ng/ml from 300, so such mistakes can no longer be made.
+In order to prevent a false-positive drug test result due to poppy seeds, the U.S. Federal Government has raised the testing threshold for Morphine and Codeine to 2,000 ng/ml from 300, so such mistakes can no longer be made.

-Second Hand Marijuana Smoke Will Make You Fail Your Drug Test
+Second-Hand Marijuana Smoke Will Make You Fail Your Drug Test

-A recent study published by the National Institute on Drug Abuse (NIH) states that unless you are locked in an unventilated room for hours on end inhaling only marijuana smoke from other users, then testing positive from second hand marijuana is most likely not going to happen.
+A recent study published by the National Institute on Drug Abuse (NIH) states that unless you are locked in an unventilated room for hours on end inhaling only marijuana smoke from other users, then testing positive for secondhand marijuana is most likely not going to happen.
 When non-smoking participants were placed in a room with cannabis users for three hours of continuous smoking, the non-smoking participants only had a small amount of THC present in their blood, which was well below the amount needed to fail a drug test.

 Trying Drugs Just Once Can’t Get You Addicted